In the guide

 Where can I get a list of approved carriers?

-Details of licensed carriers and approved premises to transport and dispose of animal by-product material can be provided by contacting the Animal and Plant Health Agency (APHA) on 03000 200 301.
-Further details can also be found on the Animal by-product operating plants: approved premises page of the GOV.UK website.Back to top
+Details of licensed carriers and approved premises to transport and dispose of animal by-product material can be provided by contacting the Animal and Plant Health Agency (APHA) on 03000 200301.
+Further details on animal by-product operating plants can also be found on the GOV.UK website.Back to top

 EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene